Take comfort in knowing that extensive studies have found absolutely no correlation between

 *Safety tip: If you are both sleeping and your child is not in a crib, make sure you have a bell or alarm on door so you will be woken if your child gets up and starts to wander.

 Create a ritual that your child will look forward to.
-This might include reading a book or telling a story.
+This might include reading books or telling a story.
 Have a set number of books you will read, or a set limit to story time and STICK TO IT!
+One option is to have one book at the start of the bedtime ritual and if, and only if, your child cooperates while getting ready (toothbrushing, going to the bathroom, getting into pajamas, etc.), do they get a second book right before bed.
 Once you go down the slippery slope of "just one more" you are stuck.

 Some children sleep better with a special blanket or stuffed animal.
 Once they are over a year I am fine with these, although I would still avoid things that are super cushy until they are two.